Prince Harry and Meghan's possible move could be costly for Canadian taxpayers

 They also would need to worry about kidnapping of their son, Archie, said Zimet, who called that threat a "major situation, especially when it comes to terrorists.
 Kidnap a kid, hold them for ransom, what are the parents going to do?"

+A poll for Canadian news company Postmedia found that more than 60 percent of the 1,515 Canadians surveyed would support the appointment of Prince Harry as governor general, the queen's representative in Canada, who acts as the head of state on her behalf.

+The poll was conducted on January 6, two days before the couple announced their plan to move away from their senior royal roles.

-(Reporting by Moira Warburton in Toronto, additional reporting by Gabriella Borter in New York; Editing by Scott Malone and Alistair Bell)
+(Reporting by Moira Warburton in Toronto, additional reporting by Gabriella Borter in New York; Editing by Alistair Bell and Clarence Fernandez)

 ((Moira.Warburton@thomsonreuters.com; 416-687-7996; 437-771-3124;))